Less Data, Faster Convergence: Goal-Driven Data Optimization for Multimodal Instruction Tuning: Method

 \textbf{Temp+} pushes that temporal objective further.
 It increases both subset size and temporal pressure (53.3k, 58.7\% selected video), making it the strongest temporal profile in the released suite.

-Together they form one goal spectrum.
-MinLoss emphasizes low-loss supervision, Diverse restores broader coverage, and Temp/Temp+ progressively shift the allocation toward temporally informative video.
-In the released suite, \gdo is therefore one shared scorer $\rho$ with goal-specific controls in $\mathcal{C}_g$, so frontier shifts remain attributable to data allocation rather than to per-goal scoring.
+These profiles should be read as one goal spectrum.
+MinLoss optimizes for easy-to-fit, low-loss supervision; Diverse restores broader coverage; Temp and Temp+ progressively shift the allocation toward temporally informative video samples.
+In the released suite, \gdo is therefore best understood as Eq.~\eqref{eq:gdo} with a shared scorer $\rho$ and goal-specific control knobs in $\mathcal{C}_g$.
+Its contribution is not a learned per-goal scorer, but a controlled data-allocation framework that makes shifts in the convergence-performance frontier explicit and attributable.